-- Busking fees have been reintroduced in 2021/22 after being suspended in 2020/21 - Work zone permit extensions, per month: an extension to the permit allowing parking in front of construction site for workers' private vehicles - Pre-application meeting fee: introduction of a new fee for the provision of a pre-application meeting for any application other than the development (including alterations and additions) of a single dwelling on one lot.
+- Busking fees have been reintroduced in 2021/22 after being suspended in 2020/21 - Work zone permit extensions, per month: an extension to the permit allowing parking in front of construction site for workers' private vehicles - Pre-application meeting fee: introduction of a new fee for the provision of a pre-application meeting for any application other than the development (including alterations and additions) of a single dwelling on one lot. - Two new fees introduced to allow Council to trial a new permit type to allow community members to install electric vehicle chargers on Council land connected to their property's electricity supply.
+The trial would all Council to issue up to five properties in the first year.
+Trial parameters will be developed to assess success of the trial after 12 months: - o Trial Electric Vehicle Charging Station application fee \$124 - o Trial Electric Vehicle Charging Station permit fee \$100

-Statutory fees (marked with ) may change during the financial year in accordance with updated Victorian Government legislation and regulation.
+Statutory fees have been changed to reflect updated Victorian Government legislation and regulation.

-The complete schedule of proposed fees and charges for 2021/22 is as follows.
+The complete schedule of fees and charges for 2021/22 is as follows.